Generic Name: Metoclopramide Oral Solution (MET oh KLOE pra mide)

 - Take at least 30 minutes before eating and at bedtime unless your doctor has told you otherwise.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
+Use the measuring device that comes with metoclopramide oral solution.
 If there is none, ask the pharmacist for a device to measure metoclopramide oral solution.

 What do I do if I miss a dose?